 If you're worried about your bad credit, you'll want to do everything in your power to improve your rating as quickly as possible - especially if you are looking to purchase a home in the near future.
 Improving your credit rating can give you access to better interest rates on mortgages or even help you to get that job you're after.

 Last week's economic news was abundant with releases on home builder sentiment, housing starts, building permits, sales of previously owned homes.
 The Federal Open Market Committee of the Federal Reserve released its customary statement at the conclusion of its meeting; Fed Chair Janet Yellen also gave a press conference.
 Weekly readings on new jobless claims and mortgage rates were released as usual.

 Curb appeal is the first impression that your home will have on potential buyers, so it's important to make it a good one.
 Try these simple budget upgrades to give your home the "WOW" factor that buyers are looking for!

 When you initially start shopping for a home mortgage, you may be drawn to advertisements for ultra-low interest rates.
 These may be rates that seem too good to be true, and you may gladly contact the lender or mortgage company to complete your loan application.
 However, in many cases, mortgage applicants are unpleasantly surprised and even disheartened to learn that they do not qualify for the advertised interest rate.
 By learning more about the factors that influence your interest rate, you may be able to structure your loan in a more advantageous way.

-Last week's economic news included the NAHB Housing Market Index, Commerce Department releases on housing starts and building permits issued.
-Weekly reports on mortgage rates and new jobless claims were also released.
+Last week's economic news included reports on retail sales, inflation, and weekly reports on mortgage rates and new jobless claims.